ephread/inkgd/docs/source/advanced/error_management.rst

      to the editor/terminal using ``push_error``;

-   * if ``__InkRuntime.stop_execution_on_exception`` is ``true``, exceptions are reported using ``assert`` instead, which pauses the execution and make them explicit.
+   * if ``__InkRuntime.stop_execution_on_exception`` is ``true``, exceptions are reported using ``assert`` instead, which pauses the execution and makes them explicit.

 #.
 This is a release build: